Hoybaby/ReadMe2-Generator-mab/README.md

 ## Tests
-To test, run the following command: npm run test
+To test, run the following command: Simple run node myindex.js for this example to run.

 ## Contributors
-Vladimir Dimitrov helped troubleshoot some of the code with me.

-## Demo of Application
+Michael Bartek, Michael Fischer, and Mazin Abed

 ## Contact